 Alambique Beach, generally known as Isla Verde Beach.
 Alambique is in the town of Carolina (home to SJU Airport), just 10 minutes from the capital city of San Juan.
 This beach is the best in the city/metro area, dotted with hotels and resorts, beachside dining, and watersports, and nightlife.
 Isla Verde is just a short 5-10 minute drive from the airport making it the most convenient beach destination for a quick city beach getaway.

-Top 3 Activities / Tours - Isla Verde Beach
+Top Rated Tours in Isla Verde Beach & Nearby

-Crashboat Beach is like the ultimate all-inclusive Puerto Rican beach for fun on the water and a cultural experience for visitors.
-Crashboat took a huge hit with Hurricane Maria, but it has made a strong comeback with a new beachfront restaurant and great live music every weekend starting at sunset.
+Crash Boat (Crashboat) is great for visitors who wish to experience a laid-back authentic Puerto Rican beach offering fun on the water, culture, and music.
+Crash Boat took a huge hit with Hurricane Maria, but it has made a strong comeback with a new beachfront restaurant and great live music every weekend starting at sunset.

 Crash Boat Beach is really picturesque, with colorful boats adorning the golden sand, you’ll see fishermen coming in the late afternoon with the catch of the day.
 Crash Boat is very interesting in the wintertime, while most surfing beaches are not safe for swimming, there is a calm side for swimming and an active side for surfing, making this beach a favorite for families and surfers.
 Bring your snorkel gear, when the water is calm the snorkeling is great around the pier teeming with colorful fish.
 Crash Boat is also very popular for scuba divers.
 Ohhh… and those sunsets!!!